-To create my own do-it-yourself MBA curriculum, I used the lean startup methodology, I studied marketing and business automation in order to automate and delegate more of my online business processes, and I sought out the best advice from local entrepreneurs and investors who I met at local conferences and pitching events.
+To design an entrepreneurial MBA curriculum, I used the lean startup methodology, studied that latest marketing and business automation tools, and I sought out the best advice from local entrepreneurs, investors and early adopters who I met at local conferences and startup pitching events.

-I set a goal to take one online course per month and then supplement this online education with books, podcasts, audiobooks, whitepapers, and a mastermind accountability group that I created to team up with some friends and colleagues who were on a similar entrepreneurial path.
+I set a clear goal to take one online course per month and supplement this with self-directed online education through books, podcasts, audiobooks, whitepapers, and a mastermind accountability group that I created to team up with some friends and colleagues who were on a similar entrepreneurial path.

-While I had previously worked for many years in digital marketing and had been running my own online teaching business since 2011, I knew that I still had a lot to learn to scale and grow my business in a way where I could still balance making a high income with having the necessary time to unplug, travel, and enjoy myself.
+While I had previously worked for many years in digital marketing and had been running my own mental training business on the Internet for a few years, I knew that I still had a lot to learn about how to scale and grow my business in such a way where I could balance making a high income with having the necessary personal time to unplug, travel, and enjoy other things in life.

-Also, while the long-term connections and relationships built in an MBA program can be helpful, all of your colleagues graduating with you are going to be your competition to land the best jobs.
+Also, while the long-term connections and relationships built in a traditional MBA program can be helpful, all of your colleagues graduating with you are going to be your competition to land the best jobs.

-Smart companies with the highest-paying jobs want to scoop the top 20% of MBA graduates but many of the rest will struggle to find the good-paying jobs where they can easily manage their debt payments.
+Smart companies with the highest-paying jobs like Google, Amazon, and McKinsey want to scoop the top 20% of MBA graduates but many of the rest will struggle to find the good-paying jobs where they can easily manage their long-term debt payments.

-A traditional MBA can come with a mortgage-like level debt payments that can run in the neighborhood of $1K a month for a decade.
-If you’d rather be an entrepreneur, why not take that money and invest it in yourself over a decade as you test your ideas and earn?
+A traditional MBA school can come with a mortgage-like level debt payments that can run in the neighborhood of $1K a month for a decade.
+If you’d rather be an entrepreneur, why not take that money and invest it in yourself over a decade as you test your ideas and learn by doing?

-I have found that I learned my most effective strategies and tactics as a digital marketing professional through being apart of online mastermind groups and seeking out coaching and mentorship from successful entrepreneurs I respect.
+I have found that I learned my most effective strategies and tactics as a digital marketing professional through being a part of online mastermind groups and seeking out coaching and mentorship from successful entrepreneurs I respected.

 I believe the fastest way to learn is by finding a successful person who has already achieved something similar to what you really want.
 This way you can be influenced by their mindset and way of thinking, which makes it much easier to model their behavior in your own way with their mentorship.

-From my experience dreaming up this MBA for entrepreneurship and then spending two years pushing myself to learn, delegate and grow in the entrepreneurial management process, this is my best advice for launching a high-growth online business:
+From my experience dreaming up this MBA for digital transformation and online entrepreneurship and then spending two years pushing myself to learn, delegate and grow in the entrepreneurial management process using the best digital automation tools, this is my best advice for launching a scalable online business: